serbiadev123/react_nodejs_starter_template/docs/backend/INFO.md

 ```

 ### Seeding
-In order to initialy seed the database, you will need to run the seed command: `./node_modules/.bin/sequelize db:seed:all` , --debug is optional to see the full console log print and possible errors.
+In order to initialy seed the database, you will need to run the seed command: `npm run sqlz:seed1` or `npm run sqlz:seed2` , --debug is optional to see the full console log print and possible errors.
 Make sure you seed after the migration, so the sequalize has the database to write to.

-Also in order to avoid forgeting names of some existing database elment you created in the previous seeding files, you can create objects (like enums), and reuse them in the future seed files.
+Also in order to avoid forgeting names of some existing database elements you created in the previous seeding files, you can create objects (like enums), and reuse them in the future seed files.
 Also you can query the existing database to retrieve elements which you need to create connection to new database elements.

 Here are 2 examples.
 First one is basic role type seed:
 ``` javascript